abacusmodeling/abacus-develop/docs/advanced/install.md

 ELPA_INCLUDE_DIR = ${ELPA_DIR}/include/elpa-2021.05.002
 CEREAL_DIR    = /public/soft/cereal
 ```
 When `CC=mpiicpc`, a parallel version will be compiled.
-When `CC=icpc`, a serial version will be compiled.
+When `CC=icpc`, a sequential version will be compiled.

 Another example is where the Gnu C++ compiler, MPICH, OPENBLAS, ScaLAPACK, ELPA and CEREAL are used: